allochthonous/RotKit/README.md

 Data source is ./DataFiles/PlateCodes.txt

+### Rotation File Functions

-## EulerRotationModel
+## load_rotsets(rotfile)
-A class which organises the sets of rotations associated with particular plates, initially loaded from an input rotation file.
+Loads rotation file rotfile, and returns a list of FiniteRotationSets for each unique set of rotations (which can then be used to build an EulerRotationModel).
+Assumes that finite rotations for a given plate pair are listed together, in chronological order.

-Required header/columns for file: 'MovingPlate','FixedPlate','Chron','EndAge','RotLat','RotLong','RotAng','Kappahat','a','b','c','d','e','f','Points','Segs','Plates','DOF','Source'
+Required header/columns for rotfile: 'MovingPlate','FixedPlate','Chron','EndAge','RotLat','RotLong','RotAng','Kappahat','a','b','c','d','e','f','Points','Segs','Plates','DOF','Source'

-kappahat, a,b,c,d,e,f are parameters from the covariance matrix.
+- kappahat, a,b,c,d,e,f are parameters from the covariance matrix.

-Points, Segs, Plates and DOF/Degrees of Freedom are parameters for the original Hellinger fit for the specified rotation.
+- Points, Segs, Plates and DOF/Degrees of Freedom are parameters for the original Hellinger fit for the specified rotation.

 __TODO__ These parameters are not always available: currently they are filled in with dummy values in the input file, which is both inelegant and opaque.
 Either need some way of dealing with null values, or consider just doing away with them entirely.

+## load stage_rots(rotfile)
+Takes a rotation file containing stage rotations for a particular plate pair and returns a StageRotationSet object.
+Note: unlike load_rotsets() expects there to be only plate pair in the file.

+__TODO__  check for (and deal with) stage rotations for multiple plate pairs (though probably not commonly required).

+Required header/columns for rotfile: 'MovingPlate','FixedPlate','Chron','EndAge','RotLat','RotLong','RotAng','Kappahat','a','b','c','d','e','f','Points','Segs','Plates','DOF','Source'

+- kappahat, a,b,c,d,e,f are parameters from the covariance matrix.
+- Points, Segs, Plates and DOF/Degrees of Freedom are parameters for the original Hellinger fit for the specified rotation.

+#### load_points(pointfile)
+Takes a point file and returns a list of Point objects, which can then be used to build PointSet, Path, Platelet objects

+colums in tab-delimited pointfile:

+'Name','PlateCode','Lat','Lon','FeatureAge','ReconstructionAge'; optionally 'MaxError','MinError','MaxBearing', otherwise 0 by default.
+\
+# Euler rotation objects

+## EulerRotationModel
+A class for organising and manipulating multiple sets of finite rotations between different plate pairs.
+Create by command EulerRotationModel(FiniteRotationSets)

+Attributes:

+- .rotationsets: list of FiniteRotationSets for a particular plate pair
+- .FixedPlate (currently set to 'None' and not currently used for anything)

 ### General/summary functions

 #### .summary(self)